jdossgollin/lab-guide/docs/admissions/gradadmissions.md

 ### Before formally applying

-Applying to graduate school is a time-consuming and money-consuming process.
+Applying to graduate school is a time- and money-consuming process.
 You are strongly encouraged (though not required) to reach out before formally applying as this can help to give both of us a sense of whether it's worth the investment of your time to apply.

 **To reach out, please read the instructions below and then fill out [this form](https://forms.gle/MfcpHnA6E3R2NuSn6).**